-Where a pupil's misbehaviour is causing significant disruption or is deemed serious enough by a staff member (Stage 4), the following procedures will be followed:
+Where a child's misbehaviour is causing significant disruption or is deemed serious enough by a staff member, the following procedures will be followed:

-- The pupil is sent to the headteacher immediately or, in the headteacher's absence, the most senior member of staff. - The Senior leader investigates the incident and decides whether it constitutes Stage 4 unacceptable behaviour. - If the pastoral lead deems the incident to be unacceptable behaviour, they will record the incident on CPoms. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the pupil will be removed from the classroom for an internal exclusion.

-Leaders will inform the pupil's parents on the same day, where possible, following a decision to remove their child from the classroom, and invite them to discuss the incident.
+- The child is sent to the headteacher immediately or, in the headteacher's absence, the most senior member of staff. - The Senior leader investigates the incident and decides whether it constitutes Stage 4 of unacceptable behaviour. - If an incident is deemed to be highly unacceptable behaviour, it will be recorded on CPoms. - Where deemed necessary, e.g. after other behavioural strategies in the classroom have been attempted or the behaviour is so extreme as to warrant immediate removal, the child will be removed from the classroom for an internal exclusion. - Leaders will inform the child's parents, following a decision to remove their child from the classroom, and invite them to discuss the incident.